stana/react-native-chat-demo/README.md

 # react-native-chat-demo
 React Native demo used while learning Redux, NavigationExperimental.
 Uses GiftedChat lib.

-Also an attempt at app structuring by app feature/content type (chatroot, chatmessage) rather than the usual structure by react component type (action, components, containers, reducers directories).

-This way all of the feature functionality (actions, components, containers, reducers) contained as a single module. index.js at the root of the module (eg. chatroom/index.js) then acts as an API interface exposing public parts of the feature to the rest of the app.
+Also an attempt at app structuring by app feature/content type (chatroot, chatmessage), rather than the usual structure having single feature code across different react components (actions, components, containers, reducers directories).
+This way all of the feature functionality contained as a single module. index.js at the root of the module (eg. chatroom/index.js) can then act as an API interface exposing public parts of the feature to the rest of the app.

 For more detailed discussion structuring react apps this way see -